aridjayarecipes/cutesrecipes.web.app/content/post/2489-how-to-prepare-ultimate-banana-fritters-with-sweet-and-amp-spicy-soy-sauce-dip.md

-So that's going to wrap this up for this exceptional food banana fritters with sweet & spicy soy sauce dip recipe.
+So that's going to wrap this up for this exceptional food banana fritters with sweet &amp; spicy soy sauce dip recipe.
 Thanks so much for reading.
 I'm sure you will make this at home.
 There is gonna be more interesting food at home recipes coming up.
 Don't forget to save this page in your browser, and share it to your family, friends and colleague.
 Thanks again for reading.
 Go on get cooking!